 Whilst report writing is spread out over the year, the end of year report is the one that gets the most attention.
 This is a key communication between teacher and home and so it has to be written with guts, pride and professionalism and not seen as a mindless chore for over half-term.
 It has to be first and foremost personal.

-Every year parents will complain that reports contain inaccuracies and these aren’t always related to spelling and grammatical cock-ups.
-The mistakes made relate to work ‘covered’ that in reality wasn’t done or skills supposedly mastered that just haven’t been studied in any real depth.
+Every year, some parents will complain that reports contain inaccuracies – and these aren’t always related to spelling and grammatical cock-ups.
+At least schools know some are being read.
+The mistakes made relate to work ‘covered’ that wasn’t done or skills supposedly mastered that haven’t been studied in any real depth.
 This is where the computer model of reporting makes a fool of the teacher.

 Report Writing Tips

 Reports need to be written in plain English, not curriculum-speak.
-Avoid specialist language and professional terminology – ‘mastery’ and ‘higher order thinking’ is meaningful to a teacher but to some parents this won’t mean anything.
-Parents don’t want to decode a report – it needs to dovetail community understanding so keep it simple and make comments easy to understand.
-Sentences need to be 15-20 words with two connected ideas/points per sentence.
+Avoid specialist language and professional terminology – ‘mastery’ and ‘higher-order thinking’ is meaningful to a teacher, but to some parents, this won’t mean anything.
+Parents don’t want to decode a report – it needs to dovetail community understanding.
+Keep it simple and make comments easy to understand.

 2. Use quality evidence

 It’s all about the evidence.
 Draw on examples of work throughout the year and focus on what children have actually achieved against curriculum standards.
 The evidence you provide helps inform parents about areas of strength, areas for development and ways to help.